gbif/ssg-gb25/content/01_programme/en.md

 **Executive Committee meeting 1**
 Time: 13:30-17:00
-Venue: Slaney Suite, Kilkenny Ormonde Hotel
+Venue: Stoney Suite, Kilkenny Ormonde Hotel

 *The meeting is open to members of the GBIF Executive Committee*